 There are several reasons why IT staff are having difficulties.
-They may attempt to adapt existing systems already in place to manage workflows and capture data, such as Laboratory Information Systems (LIMS), Electronic Lab Notebooks (ELNs) and small molecule registration and inventory systems.
+They may attempt to adapt existing systems already in place to manage workflows and capture data, such as Laboratory Information Management Systems (LIMS), Electronic Lab Notebooks (ELNs) and small molecule registration and inventory systems.
 But when they do, they tend to find that these systems aren’t flexible enough to cope with the volume, variety and complexity of datasets listed by Elliott.

 Complex Next Generation Sequencing Workflows

 Next Generation Sequencing (NGS) workflows are complex, involving a variety of sequencing instruments (e.g., from Illumina, Ion Torrent™, PacBio or Life Technologies) running different analyses, numerous sample preparation kits and protocols and multiple liquid handling events.
 Given all the available sequencing technologies, assays, analytical instruments and automation robots leveraged in NGS, we estimate that there are > 10,000 possible unique NGS laboratory conformations.